 1. Dad got summoned for jury duty last week and was actually selected for the trial.
 He was a little annoyed at first but is happy to have helped make our community a safer place.
 For those curious, the case was about a man accused of indecent exposure.
 It was somewhat complicated due to lack of witnesses, but he was ultimately convicted.

-2. You may remember that I'm hoping to study statistics after finishing my current degree.
-Well, getting into graduate school turned out be much harder than expected because we weren't aware of the low acceptance rates.
+2. Getting into graduate school turned out be much harder than expected because we weren't aware of the low acceptance rates.
+At least that's the case for statistics programs.
 That said, I got a conditional admission into UC Riverside!

-Though the school was unable to accept me this year, the admissions committee said I could get in next fall by getting a "B" or above in two particular courses.
+Though they couldn't accept me this year, the admissions committee said I could get in next fall by getting a "B" or above in two particular courses.
 I decided I was up for the challenge and will be enrolling soon.
 Assuming everything goes to plan, I'll be moving to Riverside in September.
 W00t!

 Currently reading: Fixed Income Analysis Workbook by Frank J. Fabozzi